Respiratory Therapy Degree

 Exam by the NBRC is required for Oklahoma Licensure

-Eastern has applied for official accreditation by the Commission on Accreditation for Respiratory Care (CoARC).
-Final accreditation approval is expected in July 2018.
-Once approved, program data will be made available at www.coarc.com/74.html.
+Eastern is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+Program data will be made available at www.coarc.com.

 1248 Harwood Road